suixinsuo/olympus-protocol/docs/GettingStarted.md

 ## Customize our template

-Let’s suppose we are going to launch a new fund which only accepts the maximum 100 lucky investors.
-It will only accept new investors when the current holder quits when the maximum is reached.
+Let’s suppose we are going to launch a new fund which only accepts a maximum of 100 lucky investors.
+It will only accept new investors if a current holder quits when the maximum is reached.

-First, create contract level variables for maximum investors and the current number of investors.
+First, create contract level variables for the maximum number of investors and the current number of investors.

 ```javascript
 mapping(address => bool) public activeTokens;